 Conventional uterine LMS is a cellular tumor composed of fascicles of spindle-shaped cells exhibiting smooth muscle differentiation with moderate to severe pleomorphism.
-Usually coagulative tumor cell necrosis (CTCN) is present and mitoses exceed 10-15/10 HPF.14 Two LMS subtypes included in the WHO classification deserve special attention as their pathologic features differ from those of ordinary spindle cell LMS.
+Usually coagulative tumor cell necrosis (CTCN) is present and mitoses exceed 10 to 15 per 10 HPF.
+Two LMS subtypes included in the WHO classification deserve special attention as their pathologic features differ from those of ordinary spindle cell LMS.
 Epithelioid leiomyosarcoma (E-LMS) is composed predominantly of round or polygonal cells with eosinophilic to clear cytoplasm exhibiting nested, plexiform or corded growth patterns.
 Nuclear atypia may be only mild and necrosis may be absent.
-Mitotic rate is generally ≤3/10 HPF and most tumors infiltrate adjacent myometrium.
-Myxoid leiomyosarcoma (M-LMS) may be grossly gelatinous, microscopically hypocellular with a predominant myxoid stroma and often has a low mitotic rate.
-In the absence of severe cytologic atypia and high mitotic activity, both epithelioid and myxoid LMS are diagnosed as sarcomas based on their infiltrative borders.12
+Mitotic rate is generally ≤3 per 10 HPF, and most tumors infiltrate adjacent myometrium.
+Myxoid leiomyosarcoma (M-LMS) may be grossly gelatinous, microscopically hypocellular with a predominant myxoid stroma, and often has a low mitotic rate.
+In the absence of severe cytologic atypia and high mitotic activity, both epithelioid and myxoid LMS are diagnosed as sarcomas based on their infiltrative borders.